 Distribution and habitatNautiluses are only found in Indo-Pacific waters and inhabit the deep slopes of coral reefs.

 ReproductionAfter reaching sexual maturity nautiluses breed once per year.
 Males have a sexual organ called a spadix which is made up of four modified, fused tentacles.
 The male uses his spadix to pass sperm to a female during mating.
 The female then fertilizes approximately twelve eggs and deposits them in shallow waters, either one at a time or in small groups throughout the year.
-The eggs are large, usually more than 2.5 cm (1 in) long, and take 9 months to a year to incubate.
-When the youngsters hatch they are around 3 cm (1.2 in) long.
+The eggs are large, usually more than 2.5 centimeters (1 inch) long, and take 9 months to a year to incubate.
+When the youngsters hatch they are around 3 centimeters (1.2 inches) long.
 Nautiluses are the only cephalopods to breed annually.